Metro (Minnesota): Operations

 The first Type II LRV arrives at a media event on October 10, 2012, displaying "Green Line" on the destination board.

 The Metro system's rail lines use a combination of exclusive and shared right-of-way, depending on the circumstances.
 Within the two Downtown Zones, trains run on surface streets in an exclusive right-of-way, without preemption.
 The Blue Line runs primarily alongside Hiawatha Avenue (Minnesota State Highway 55), along land originally acquired for expansion of that highway, except for a brief stretch in a tunnel underneath Minneapolis-St Paul International Airport.
 The Green Line runs along the median of University Avenue in an exclusive right-of-way, except for a brief stretch of the Washington Avenue Transit Mall where its tracks are shared with buses.
 The Blue Line's at-grade crossings are protected by automated grade crossing gates; the Green Line's crossings move in regular traffic, with signal priority but no preemption.

 Since the completion of three-car station extensions in winter 2010, Metro Transit operates one-, two- and three-car trains on the Blue Line, depending on the time of day and ridership needs.
 Many stations on the line were initially built to be capable of serving only one- or two-car trains, as a cost-saving measure; all of the shorter platforms were designed and built with future extension in mind and currently all stations are capable of serving three-car trains.
 The Green Line was built with three-car platforms at all stations.

+Green Line LRT at the Capital-Rice station.